 - There is less inspired volume per cmH2O in CT than in CL

 - There is more inspired volume per cmH2O in CLT than in CT alone

 Which of the following test is used as an indicator of ventilatory inspiratory muscle strength?

 Which of the following types of equipment would enable the measurement of the transpulmonary pressure, which is needed to calculate pulmonary compliance?

 - Transcutaneous PO2 electrode

-Which of the follwing is NOT a good indication to perform MIPs and MEPs?
+Which of the following is NOT a good indication to perform MIPs and MEPs?

 - Inability to cough effectively

 While working in a PFT lab, you discover that the nitrogen analyzer is not functioning correctly.
 You would do which of the following?